Balaje/Summation-by-parts/README.md

 # SBP.jl

 Contains code to implement the summation by parts finite difference methods for some problems.
-The plan of this package is to turn these tiny codes into a full flegded package with nice interfaces.
 To use this package, in the Julia prompt:

 ```julia
 julia> ]